spjuhel/BoARIO/README.rst

         # The quantity of damages caused by the event (in IO table monetary)
         "q_dmg":100000000,
         # The sectors mobilised to answer the rebuilding demand
-        # and the share of the demand they answer
+        # and the share of the demand they answer.
+Names comply with EXIOBASE3.
         "rebuilding-sectors": {
             "Construction work (45)":0.15,
             "Machinery and equipment n.e.c.
 (29)" : 0.20,